 Get Your Diploma in 2 Months.

-What Are Yukon’s Alternatives?
+What are Yukon’s alternatives?

 Though the CAEC is not available in Yukon, residents have the opportunity to earn a high school diploma through the BC Adult Graduation Diploma (Adult Dogwood).
-This program is recognized throughout Canada and allows adult learners to meet graduation requirements through academic upgrading.

 For more information about this option, visit the Yukon Government High School Graduation page.

-Who Qualified for GED in Yukon?
+Who qualified for the GED in Yukon?

 Under the GED program (now discontinued):

-• Test-takers had to be at least 18 years old
+- Test-takers had to be at least 18 years old

-• 17-year-olds could qualify with additional documentation
+- 17-year-olds could qualify with additional documentation

-• Only residents of Yukon were eligible to write the exam
+- Only residents of Yukon were eligible to write the exam

-If Yukon adopts the CAEC in the future, we expect similar requirements to apply.
+- If Yukon adopts the CAEC in the future, we expect similar requirements to apply.

-About the CAEC Test (If Adopted)
+About the CAEC test

-• Mathematics
+- Mathematics

-• Language Arts Reading
+- Language Reading

-• Social Studies
+- Social Studies

 These tests are timed and assess high school-level knowledge and skills.
 The exam is available in English and French, and it’s recognized across Canada by employers, post-secondary institutions, and government agencies.

-Prepare with Cansego’s Online CAEC Classes
+Prepare with Cansego online CAEC classes

 Although Yukon does not currently offer the CAEC exam, you can still prepare for it using Cansego’s accredited online CAEC prep program.
 This course is ideal if:

-• You’re planning to move to a province that does offer the CAEC
+- You’re planning to move to a province that does offer the CAEC

-• You want to stay prepared in case Yukon adopts the CAEC in the future
+- You want to stay prepared in case Yukon adopts the CAEC in the future

 Cansego’s course includes:

-• Short, engaging video lessons
+- Short, engaging video lessons

-• Timed practice tests
+- Timed practice tests

-• CAEC-aligned content
+- CAEC-aligned content

-Note: Cansego does not administer the CAEC exam.
-We provide online CAEC classes only.
+- Note: Cansego does not administer the CAEC exam.
+We provide online CAEC classes only

 Online study offers the flexibility to learn when and where it suits you.
 Whether you’re studying at home, in a library, or anywhere with Wi-Fi, Cansego helps you stay on track with structured lessons and practice tools.

-Important Note
+Important note

 Currently, the CAEC is not offered at Yukon University’s Testing Centre in Whitehorse, and CAEC testing is not available anywhere in Yukon.
 Keep an eye on updates from the Yukon Department of Education in case this changes in the future.